Jewish catacombs of Venosa: Description

-They were discovered in 1853 and were not systematically studied until 1974.
+They were discovered in 1853 and became the subject of systematic study only from 1974 onwards.

 The structure of the catacombs is simple, with two parallel tunnels connected by passages.

-Most of the names listed in the catacombs reflect the tendency of Jewish diaspora to take Greek or Latin names as opposed to names in Hebrew, with only a small minority of the people buried there having names reflecting a Hebrew etymology.
+In total, the catacombs have yielded about seventy epigraphs, one of which is dated precisely to 521.
+Most of the names listed in the catacombs reflect the tendency of Jewish diaspora to take Koine Greek or Latin names as opposed to names in Hebrew, with only a small minority of the people buried there having names reflecting a Hebrew etymology.
 The earliest writing in the catacombs is usually in Koine Greek, with Latin existing in the newer and deeper sections of the catacombs.
-There is more Hebrew text in these catacombs than in the better known Jewish catacombs of Rome.
+There is more Hebrew text in these catacombs than in the better-known Jewish catacombs of Rome.
 Religious iconography, such as the menorah, can be seen in the catacombs.

+One inscription, possibly from the 5th century, commemorates Faustina, daughter of Faustinus, a 14-year-old who died at the age of 14 and 5 months.
+She was eulogized by two emissaries (apostvli) and two rabbis (rebbites).
+It is possible that they were sent by the Nasi.